 For those of you that had planned to go to the Sheraton Sand Key in Clearwater, FL: the hotel is keeping a small block of rooms at the group rate.
 Read the section on lodging (venue).
 I will organize an onsite “Watch Party” for March 3-4, 2021, if 1) at least 20 people are interested, and 2) the University of South Florida allows me to do so.
 (In-person meetings are restricted right now.)
 IF the Watch Party comes to fruition, please know that masks are required, as is physical distancing and hand sanitation.
 There are Sunshine Breaks between each presentation to allow for leaving the meeting room.

 p.s.
 How apropos that the 2021 theme is Resiliency and Change.
 May we embrace it and be better for it on the other side.

 In a perfect world, there would be no need for a NICU.
 Yet our reality is that babies continue to be born too sick, too soon, and with medical conditions requiring hospitalization.
 Activities in the NICU have a profound impact on the babies, their families and the staff.
 What you do matters.
 Your work has the potential to impact a neonate’s health outcome, as well as that of the family and staff in the NICU.

-This program has been developed to meet the educational needs of healthcare practitioners such as Neonatologists, Pediatricians, Psychologists, Occupational Therapists, Parents / Families, Neonatal Nurse Clinicians / Practitioners, Family Support Staff, Architects, Clinical Nurse Specialists, Hospital Administration, Infant / Child Development Specialists / Social Workers / Counselors, and other professionals working with high-risk infants, their families or their physical environment.
+This program has been developed to meet the educational needs of healthcare practitioners such as Neonatologists, Pediatricians, Psychologists, Occupational Therapists, Neonatal Nurses (RNs, NNPs, ARNPs), Family Support Staff, Architects, Hospital Administration, Infant & Child Development Specialists, Social Workers & Counselors, and other professionals working with high-risk infants, their families or their physical environment.

 As a result of participating in this activity, the learner should be able to: